Supported by Canberra Outlet

 Finally, we had to add a cement pot to the list.
 While cement décor was seriously overdone for a while, and some people were saying it’s ‘out’, we love the organic texture of cement which is still a stylish (and in our opinion, timeless) option.

 The trick to using cement décor is to pair it with other materials so it doesn’t look overdone.
+You can also find tinted concrete decor, such as this terracotta coloured cement pot we got from Adairs.

 What’s your favourite way to display indoor plants?
 Tell us in the comments below or tag us and @canberraoutlet when you share photos online so we can see!